 It’s normal to worry about some things, and everyone feels down from time to time.
 But if you find yourself constantly feeling anxious or you have a low mood for days on end, you should see your GP who can make sure you have support or treatment if you need it.

 Many women find that one of the greatest sources of support, information and advice is other women with endometriosis.
 You can find many sources of support online.
 Most big endometriosis support organisations have online communities where you can talk to others with the illness and there are numerous smaller forums, Facebook groups, and so forth.
 There are also local support groups where you can meet others face-to-face.

-‘Join a support group – learning from people who also have this condition has been invaluable for me!’– response in 2018 HealthUnlocked survey among women with endometriosis
+‘Join a support group – learning from people who also have this condition has been invaluable for me!’– response in 2018 HealthUnlocked endometriosis survey

 Your healthcare team might be able to recommend a local group you could join.
 Endometriosis UK lists local support groups across the UK and there are groups in cities and towns across the US.